 Specification C Cinema databases support saving composite images which consist of a luminance image, a Z image, and a scalar image.
 The luminance image is a gray scale image that indicates the lighting used in the scene and it is saved as a PNG image or other pixel format image.
 The Z image is contains the Z-buffer for the luminance image, stored as a buffer of 32-bit floating point values that have been ZLib-compressed and written to a raw binary file.
 The scalar image is stored the same as the Z buffer image but it contains float values that correspond to the actual scalars that were rendered in the visualization.
 The scalar values are used in the Cinema viewer to dynamically recolor the scene at render time.
 Composite images are most appropriate for surface-based VisIt plots that employ a continuous color table, such as the Pseudocolor plot.
 Composite images can be enabled by turning on the Create composite images check box in the Save Cinema wizard when specification C is used.
-When this setting is in effect, each VisIt plot will be saved to a separate "layer" in the Cinema database so it can be composite image specification C Cinema database that enables layers to be turned on and off at view time.
+When this setting is in effect, each VisIt plot will be saved to a separate "layer" in the Cinema database so it can be composited into the scene at will.
+Figure 1.157 shows multiple VisIt plots that have been saved as separate layers to a composite image specification C Cinema database that enables layers to be turned on and off at view time.